 Understanding the link between breastfeeding behavior, inflammation, and maternal health

 Breastfeeding evolved as bi-directional exchange between mother and infant, however, much of the research on the benefits of breastfeeding are studied from the health of the infant.
 Here we aim to use an evolutionary and biologically-informed approach to understand the effects of breastfeeding behavior on maternal health outcomes.
-See our current recruitment on the Postpartum Health Project 2020 for more details.
+See the summary of our work on breastfeeding and immune function here.

 © 2020 Boddy Lab